 - Prepare the crème pâtissière.
 Whisk the eggs with the sugar until the mixture whitens.

-- Add the flour, mixing gently to create a smooth paste.
+- Add the flour, mixing gently to create a smooth dough.

 - Split the vanilla pod in half.
 Remove the seeds and add them to the milk in a saucepan.